.

 -

-A while crouching: Swing the whip Holy Flame: Yoko fires at short range a powerful fire blast
+A while crouching: Swing the whip Holy Flame: Yoko fires a powerful fire blast at short range

 A while jumping: Swing the whip Ice: Five ice shards form a half circle above Yoko and then blast outward in five respective directions